Below are the three cover types available at Blurb. From top: softcover, hardcover dust jacket and hardcover ImageWrap.

 Our softcover option is available for most every type of project, whether a photo book, a trade book, or a magazine.
-The softcover features durable library binding and a flexible, high-gloss laminated cover.
+The softcover features durable perfect binding and a flexible, high-gloss laminated cover.
 Printing is done on the front cover, back cover, and spine.
 There are no cover flaps or end sheets.
 Please note that this cover type is not available for large-format photo books or Layflat books.

 Hardcover Dust Jacket

-We do not offer the option to emboss or print on the linen covers underneath our dust jacket books but your local bindery or print shop might be able to do this for you.
+We do not offer the option to emboss or print on the linen covers underneath our dust jacket books, but your local bindery or print shop might be able to do this for you.

 Anatomy of a Dust Jacket

 The glossy dust jacket wraps around your linen hardcover book when you select the Hardcover, Dust Jacket cover option.

 Flaps.
 Dust jacket flaps fold around the edges of a Hardcover, Dust Jacket book.
 When designing your cover, the Back Flap will fold to the back of the book and the Front Flap will fold around the front.